kevinkawchak/law-physical-ai-trials/README.md

 appeal with cited evidence, preserves the template theme, and compiles in Overleaf with no raster images.

-The review is written for legislators in medical AI who have neither robotics nor Claude Code and Codex experience.
-It gains technical substance as it proceeds, defining each term where needed, and it makes its case through the eight appeals that legislative-advocacy research finds most persuasive, each paired with a credible, cited fact.

 ## Table of contents